Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 The Willis is an open concept plan that allows for plenty of room for family gatherings.
 The giant walk-in pantry and spacious kitchen are every home chef’s dream.
 This plan comes with an oversized 2-car garage for all of your storage needs.

 Plus, you get 3 bedrooms and 2 ½ bedrooms – all kept on one floor for those that want to avoid steps.
+It would be perfect for those who want to age in place in their home.

 As always, this home features multiple elevation styles and can be customized to meet your family’s needs.